Learn how to make $1000 a month in dividends by setting up a dividend portfolio aligned to the 12 months of the year.

 How much money do you need to invest to make $1000 a month in dividends?

-To make $1000 a month in dividends you need to invest between $342,857 and $480,000, with an average portfolio of $400,000.
-The exact amount of money you will need to invest to create a $1000 per month dividend income depends on the dividend yield of the stocks.
+To make $1000 a month in dividends you need a dividend stock portfolio of approximately $342,857 and $480,000, with an average portfolio of $400,000.
+The exact amount of money you will need to invest to create a $1000 per month dividend income depends on the dividend yield of the stocks and the time you have to reach your goal.

 What is dividend yield?